 Living in Jerusalem changes how an artist sees light.
 Every stone seems to glow with centuries of prayer and memory.
 Sergei Moskalev, known for his cityscape paintings, captures this sacred light in his work.

-Moskalev was inspired by Jerusalem’s beauty.
+Jerusalem’s beauty inspired Moskalev.
 He wanted to share its magic with the world.
 His paintings let people feel the city’s spirit, even if they can’t visit.

 “I paint Jerusalem and the holy places for all Jews.”